Chaga Mushroom Gummies: The Complete Antioxidant & Immune Support Guide (2026)

 Frequently Asked Questions

-500-1000mg of wild-harvested, hot water-extracted chaga daily.
+500-1000mg of wild-harvested, hot water-extracted chaga daily is the standard effective range.
 Take it in the morning alongside your other functional mushrooms.
-On microdose days, it stacks with your Sunday Spore gummy and lion's mane.
-On off days, it continues providing antioxidant protection.
 Consistency matters more than dose — daily use for 4-8+ weeks produces the best results.
+Start at 500mg and increase to 1000mg after the first week.

 Written by